digitalknuckles/cyberpetsAi/README.md

 # cyberpets
-Building an App to for FunFart Games, Digitalknuckles, and LazerPixel Hub!
+Building an App for FunFart Games, Digitalknuckles, and LazerPixel Hub!